Skip to content

 sudo service heimdalld start

-Once Heimdall is synced, run the below command:
+Once Heimdall is synced, run the following command:

 sudo service bor start